CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 Editing any of these regions and saving the changes will cause the modifications to appear on the page immediately.

-As for the _Social Profiles_ section, instead of defining its editable regions by enclosing the actual elements with the editable tags in-situ (the way we did for the previous sections), we'll define them within the template tag (the way we did in _blog_ and _portfolio_ sections) and use variables to display them.<br/>
+As for the _Social Profiles_ section, instead of defining its editable regions by enclosing the actual elements with the editable tags in-situ (the way we did for the previous sections), we'll define them within the template tag (the way we did in _blog_ and _portfolio_ sections) and use variables to display them.
 The reason for this is that, as you'll soon see, we'll be outputting these social links conditionally (i.e. only under certain circumstances).
 If we place the definition of the editable regions within conditional tags, the condition where an editable region will not be output will also cause the region to be deleted.

 Make the following changes to the template tag at the top -

 ![](../../../../assets/img/contents/portfolio-site-154.png)

-Note how we have grouped the five text type editable regions by creating an editable region of type group and linking the other regions to it.<br/>
+Note how we have grouped the five text type editable regions by creating an editable region of type group and linking the other regions to it.
 Refresh _http&#58;//www.mytestsite.com/contact.php_ and then visit the admin section.
 The following regions should appear -

 ![](../../../../assets/img/contents/portfolio-site-155.png)

-Since we have defined these editable regions in the template tag, for their contents to appear on the web page we need to use the variables representing them at the required places.<br/>
+Since we have defined these editable regions in the template tag, for their contents to appear on the web page we need to use the variables representing them at the required places.
 The original HTML code for the profiles section is -

 ![](../../../../assets/img/contents/portfolio-site-156.png)